wp-plugins/share-this/trunk/README.txt

 http://sharethis.com/publisher?type=wpplugin

 then copy the code provided and paste it into the box in Options > ShareThis and click the update button.
+5. (Optional) On the ShareThis Options page, choose if you want to automatically add ShareThis to your posts and pages, or if you want to add the template tag to your theme.

 == Frequently Asked Questions ==